Princess Alexandra of Luxembourg: Royal commitments and engagements

 The Princess is an active working member of the Grand Ducal Royal Family.
 She attends official and royal functions where she is regularly seen using the Luxembourg Royal Family Jewel Collection representing her country such as Luxembourg's New Year celebrations at the Grand Ducal Palace, representing Luxembourg at the Olympics, receiving foreign state visitors, representing Luxembourg on state visits abroad, official visits to the Vatican, royal weddings, funerals, and art events.

 In May 2017, she received and hosted Catherine, Duchess of Cambridge, on her visit to Luxembourg.
 And in November 2017, with her Father the Grand Duke of Luxembourg, she represented Luxembourg on an official state visit to Japan being hosted by Emperor Akihito and Empress Michiko of Japan.

 As a child on an official state visit to the Vatican in 2003, as a Royal Princess of Luxembourg using her Privilège du blanc permission, she dressed in white in the presence of Pope John Paul II.

 She has been granted High Patronage to the Foundations of Lëtzebuerger Déiereschutzliga and the Lëtzebuerger Blannevereenegung.

 Personal life

-On 7 November 2022, the Grand Ducal Court of Luxembourg announced the engagement of Princess Alexandra to Nicolas Bagory.
-The wedding will take place in spring 2023, with a civil ceremony in Luxembourg City due to take place on 22 April, followed by the religious ceremony at Saint Trophyme Church in Bormes-les-Mimosas, Var, France, on 29 April.
+The Grand Ducal Court of Luxembourg announced the engagement of Princess Alexandra to Nicolas Jacques Armel Bagory (b.
+11 November 1988) on 7 November 2022.
+He is the son of Thomas Bagory by his wife, Gwenaëlle Podeur.
+A civil wedding ceremony in Luxembourg City took place on 22 April 2023.
+It was followed by a religious ceremony at Saint Trophyme Church in Bormes-les-Mimosas, Var, France, on 29 April.
+Their daughter Victoire was born in Paris on 14 May 2024.
+Their son Hélie was born on 17 October 2025.

 Line of succession

-She is currently sixth in line of succession to the throne.
+Alexandra is currently seventh in line of succession to the throne.
 She had previously been excluded from birth until 2011, when her father issued absolute primogeniture in respect to his daughter Princess Alexandra and all of Grand Duke Henri's female descendants equal rights to males to the line of succession to the Luxembourg throne.
-Her brother, Prince Louis gave up his place in the line of succession when he firstly married.
+Her brother, Prince Louis, gave up his place in the line of succession when he married Tessy Antony in a morganatic marriage.